neilchvz/cairahq-platform/identity/okta/config-reference/password-policy.md

 - Periodic expiration without evidence of compromise
 - Password hints or knowledge-based authentication

 **The compensating control:** No password expiration is defensible only when MFA is enforced.
-Okta Verify is required for all users — a compromised password alone cannot result in account access without the enrolled device.
+Okta Verify is required for all users.
+A compromised password alone cannot result in account access without the enrolled device.

 ## Production Note

-In a production environment with tiered user populations, a separate stricter password policy would apply to privileged accounts — longer minimum length (16+ characters), potentially enforced passphrase patterns for service accounts.
+In a production environment with tiered user populations, a separate stricter password policy would apply to privileged accounts: longer minimum length (16+ characters), potentially enforced passphrase patterns for service accounts.
 The Okta Integrator Free Plan supports multiple password policies but group-based targeting of those policies requires Identity Engine features available on paid plans only.

 ---